OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **1.1** The user is obliged to

-(a) Accurately describe its employer and employment locations
+(a) Accurately describe their employer and employment locations

-(b) Only submit a review if it currently works or has worked for the employer to be reviewed, or has applied for a vacancy with that employer
+(b) Only submit a review if they currently work or have worked for the employer to be reviewed, or have applied for a vacancy with that employer

-(c) Refrain from submitting any untrue and/or unfounded reviews and/or statements about the employer, its employees or other relations pertaining to the employer
+(c) Refrain from submitting any untrue and/or unfounded reviews and/or statements about the employer, their employees or other relations pertaining to the employer

 (d) Refrain from naming any natural or legal persons

 (e) Refrain from adding any links to external content.

-**1.2** The user agrees that its employer review may be moved to other sections and parts of the XING Websites.
+**1.2** The user agrees that their employer review may be moved to other sections and parts of the XING Websites.

-**1.3** The user agrees that its employer review may be edited or shortened by XING.
+**1.3** The user agrees that their employer review may be edited or shortened by XING.

 2\.
 Validity of the provisions of the General Terms and Conditions for using the XING service